 GILBERT TALBOURDEAU, Décors de la chambre de la tour de l’est, env.
 1910, Fonds Clément-Evêché, Archives Départementale de l’Allier

-The false-stone decoration on lime rendering is in a better condition in this room.
-Note that the latter looked even more colourful and decorated than that on the ground floor, combining once again red, yellow and blue.
-The voussoirs were also painted, but this time the three colours alternated.
+This room looked even more colourful and decorated than that on the ground floor, combining once again red, yellow and blue.
+The ribs also combined the three dominant colours.

 Like downstairs, red and yellow strips framed the jack-arches, and each section of the vault presented friezes and simply designed red stars.